AndrewVSutherland/psetpartners/schema.md

-kerb                  |	text	    | kerberos id (lookup column for this table) location              | text        | currently near or far (but will eventually include dorms, ILGs, etc... full_name             |	text        | e.g. "Smith, Johnathan" (or "Johnathan Smith") taken from Touchstone/people API preferred_name        | text        | e.g. John Smith preferred_pronouns    | text	    | e.g. they/them
-preferences           |	jsonb	    | dictionary of preferences (see Preferences tab) strengths             | jsonb       | dictionary of preference strength (values are integers from 0 to 10) timezone              |	text	    | ('MIT' means MIT's timezone, America/NewYork) year                  | smallint    | 1=frosh, 2=soph, 3=junior, 4=senior/super-senior, 5=graduate student
+kerb                  |	text	    | kerberos id (lookup column for this table) location              | text        | currently near or far (but will eventually include dorms, ILGs, etc... full_name             |	text        | e.g. "Smith, Johnathan" (or "Johnathan Smith") taken from Touchstone/people API last_login            | timestamp   | time of last login (note browser cookies may make this infrequent) last_seen             | timestamp   | time last seen (only updated when more than an hour has passed) preferred_name        | text        | e.g. John Smith preferred_pronouns    | text	    | e.g. they/them preferences           |	jsonb	    | dictionary of preferences (see Preferences tab) strengths             | jsonb       | dictionary of preference strength (values are integers from 0 to 10) timezone              |	text	    | ('MIT' means MIT's timezone, America/NewYork) toggles               | jsonb       | used to cache toggles on home page year                  | smallint    | 1=frosh, 2=soph, 3=junior, 4=senior/super-senior, 5=graduate student
 blocked_kerbs         | text[]      | list of kerbs of students this student will never be put in a group with (not currently used)